agda/cubical/Cubical/Algebra/CONTRIBUTING.md

   Should we use a record instead of this four-part `Σ`-type?
 I'd guess we want sub-groupings of these often enough that a `Σ`-type is preferable._

-- We define more complicated instances of 1-4 by nesting simpler instances.
+- We define more complicated instances of (i-iv) by nesting simpler instances.
 For example, the definition of `RawRingStr` structure would be a record or `Σ`-type containing `RawMonoidStr` and `RawAbGroupStr` as fields, and `IsRingStr` would likewise use `IsMonoidStr` and `IsAbGroupStr`.

 - We prefer records over nested `Σ`-types for efficiency and readability.
 For example, the definition of `IsRingStr` could be a record with first `IsMonoidStr` and `IsAbGroupStr` fields and then fields for the